 A digital transformation project should never be based on assumptions.
 To be able to ascertain the details and scope out the requirements, you need to have a thorough understanding of your customers and your users; decisions must be based on data and evidence.
 Projects where stakeholders already have a strong view of what they want, so skip on user research, run the risk of not being successful.

 At Browser, we always carry out a discovery phase to ensure users are at the heart of the project.
-Carrying out research via workshops, interviews, surveys, analytics and more, and using techniques and outputs like user journey mapping and personas, can all help.
+Carrying out user research via workshops, interviews, surveys, analytics and more, and using techniques and outputs like user journey mapping and personas, can all help.
 When you’re armed with data built up through research, it is much easier to scope your project, make a business case, measure success and even create advocates for your project output.

 3. Are you just recreating the old process with new digital tools?